Pipelining

 Smuggling

+HTTP Smuggling is a class of Web-Attacks recently made popular by Portswigger’s Research into the topic.
+For an in-depth overview, please visit the article linked above.
 In the open source space, detecting http smuggling is difficult particularly due to the requests for detection being malformed by nature.
 Nuclei is able to reliably detect HTTP Smuggling vulnerabilities utilising the rawhttp engine.
+The most basic example of an HTTP Smuggling vulnerability is CL.TE Smuggling.
+An example template to detect a CE.TL HTTP Smuggling vulnerability is provided below using theunsafe: true

 attribute for rawhttp based requests.